Spouse and Common-Law Sponsorships

 Outside Sponsorship

-If you are a Canadian citizen or permanent resident looking to sponsor your common-law partner, spouse or conjugal partner who is not currently living in Canada, then you can apply to sponsor them through the Outside sponsorship category.
-Living without your spouse can be difficult; however, you can apply for a visitor visa while the application is being processed.
+If your spouse, common-law partner, or conjugal partner is not currently living in Canada, you can apply under the Outside Sponsorship category.
+Although living apart can be challenging, this option allows your partner to apply for a visitor visa while the sponsorship application is under review, helping you stay connected during the process.

 Ineligible to Sponsor